What You Should Be Recycling in South Africa

 plastic recycling

-• Recyclable plastics: hard plastic containers like ice cream tubs; milk/juice/water bottles; plastic bags and cleaning product containers made of plastic (bleach/dishwashing liquid).
-Note: empty the contents, rinse and dry your plastic bottles before recycling them.
+• Hard plastic containers like ice cream tubs; milk/juice/water bottles; plastic bags and cleaning product containers made of plastic (bleach or dishwashing liquid) are all recyclable.
+Before handing them over, empty the contents, rinse and dry your bottles.

 • Not sure whether a certain plastic type (PVC/LPDE/PET) is recyclable?
 Check the label.